Biomythography: Secret Poetry & Hidden Angers

 The secrets of the studio are passed between artists, in a gradual sharing of technique and encouragement.
 This exhibit reveals the relationships between contemporary representational painters and sculptors and their inspirations in 19th-century artists through their work and in their own words.

-The exhibit surveys paintings, drawings, and sculptures, featuring work by William-Adolphe Bouguereau, Lynn Christopher, Elizabeth Jane Gardner-Bouguereau, Giambologna (Jean Boulogne), Jean-Léon Gérôme, Max Ginsburg, Daniel Graves, Luke Hillestad, Brad Kunkle, Hüicho Lé, Richard MacDonald, Antonin Mercié, David Molesky, Odd Nerdrum, Graydon Parrish, Michael Pearce, Alicia Ponzio, Jon Swihart, Ruth Weisberg, Gary Weisman, and Lea Colie White.
-Generous loans were provided by the artists, The Ross Family Collection, and the Dahesh Museum of Art.
+The exhibit surveys paintings, drawings, and sculptures, featuring work by William-Adolphe Bouguereau, Lynn Christopher, Elizabeth Jane Gardner-Bouguereau, Giambologna (Jean Boulogne), Jean-Léon Gérôme, Daniel Graves, F. Scott Hess, Luke Hillestad, Brad Kunkle, Hüicho Lé, Richard MacDonald, Antonin Mercié, David Molesky, Odd Nerdrum, Michael Pearce, Alicia Ponzio, Jon Swihart, Ruth Weisberg, Gary Weisman, and Lea Colie Wight.
+Generous loans were provided by the artists, The Tes Manley Collection, The Ross Family Collection, and the Dahesh Museum of Art.
 Curated by Michael Pearce.